 UA Little Rock is not qualified to provide legal and/or tax advice.
 For tax advice on your specific situation, contact a tax professional.
 For additional information regarding the education tax credits, please refer to the Other Resources section below.

-Starting with tax year 2018, UA Little Rock will change how tuition and fees are reported on the 1098-T Tuition Statement.
-Information on this page pertains to the new reporting method for 2018 tax year and beyond.
+Starting with tax year 2018, UA Little Rock has changed how tuition and fees are reported on the 1098-T Tuition Statement.
+Information on this page pertains to the new reporting method for the 2018 tax year and beyond.